SuNR0N/build-blockchain/README.md

 ### Transaction

 An object which captures the information behind the exchange of currency between two individuals.
 Its _input fields_ (timestamp, balance, signature, sender's public key) provides details about the original sender while its _output fields_ (amount, address) describes the balance change of each individual.

+### Transaction Pool

+An object that contains all new and therefore _unconfirmed transactions_ submitted by individuals.

 ### Digital Signature